Last updated: 051111

 Spelling & Proofreading

-Proofreading is what you do when you finish a final draft to be sure nothing screwy got into it when you were typing it.
-Errors introduced by your hitting the wrong keys are called "typos."
-It is undignified to fail to eradicate them, but they don't reflect on your education.
 Spelling errors are another thing altogether.
 English spelling is perhaps the most difficult of any language using a Latin alphabet.
 (Indeed, despite the use of a small number of signs that make up our writing system, it is open to question whether English writing can be said to be alphabetical in any strict sense at all.)
-Nevertheless, it is often considered a mark of poor mental ability to make spelling errors, and even a strong argument is rhetorically undermined when the reader notices that it comes from a mind that can't "even" spell.
+Nevertheless, spelling errors are commonly considered a mark of poor mental ability, and even a strong argument is rhetorically undermined when the reader notices that it comes from a mind that can't "even" spell.
 If you have a computer spelling checker, you should leave it running as you type, or at least have it run over the text when you finish.
+(Don't let it change things automatically, however, or it may make some unfortunate decisions about what it thinks you had in mind.)

-The woman could, under the Confusion Cannon, be divorced.
+A woman could, under the Confusion Cannon, be divorced.

-boom The student meant to write "Confucian Canon," but managed to misspell both words.
+picture The student meant to write "Confucian Canon," but managed to misspell both words.
 A "confusion cannon," I assume, would look more like the picture at the right.

 This variance illuminates, for epigraphers, differences in dialectical differences arising among scribal depictions of those from different regions and different time periods.